belozersky321/PhyloBench/README.md

 Step 2: extracting sequences of domains
 -----
-Run `extractseq.py`, which creates the directory "Domains" with subdirectories named by Pfam accessions from the file `pfamlist.txt`.
+Run `extractseq.py`, which creates the directory "Domains" with subdirectories named by Pfam accessions listed in the file `pfamlist.txt`.
-Each subdirectory contain files with names consisting of organism mnemonics from the file `list.txt` with extension ".fasta".
+Each subdirectory contains files with names consisting of organism mnemonics listed in the file `list.txt`, with extension ".fasta".
 Each file contains sequences of all domains of the certain Pfam family from the certain organism, in fasta format.